FlorianBx/vite-pres/slides.md

 </div>

 <!--
-**SPEAKER NOTES - Slide 4 (30s)**
+**SPEAKER NOTES - Slide 4 (20s)**

-We tested Rolldown on our codebase.
-Let me show you the real-world impact.
+I tested this on our codebase.

-Build time BEFORE with Rollup: 1 minute 24 seconds.
+  Rollup took 1 minute 24 seconds.

-Build time AFTER with Rolldown: 8 seconds.
+  Rolldown?
+8 seconds.

-Let me show you what that represents in terms of performance gain on the next slide.
+  Let me show you the impact.
 -->

 ---